Powerlearnproject/se-assignment-day-2-git-and-github-Nwamaka77/README.md

 Steps to Make Your First Commit
 1. Set Up Git:

-If you haven't already, install Git on your local machine.
-You can download it from git-scm.com.

 2. Configure Git:

 Open your terminal or command prompt and configure your Git username and email.
 These details will be associated with your commits.